 In November 2016, the Ukrainian parliament approved progressive legislative changes removing a number of formalities pertaining to cross-border contracts.
 In particular, the changes explicitly provide for the option to execute such contracts in an electronic form.
 As regards contracts for the export of services, an exchange of emails, issuance of an invoice, including an electronic one, and the acceptance of a public offer will be considered to be as valid and binding a contract as a standard paper-form agreement.
 These changes to the law should simplify cross-border business relations between franchisors and franchisees.

-1. As of 1 January 2017.
-The amount is equal to 1,250 minimum statutory wages and therefore increases with the adjustment of that figure (as a rule, three times a year).
+1. As of 1 January 2018.
+The amount is equal to 1,250 minimum statutory wages and therefore increases with the adjustment of that figure (as a rule, every year).